civican/legisinfo/42-1/bills/C-97/bill_text.md

       is an amount added to the undepreciated capital cost to the taxpayer of property of the class

-      because of element A in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property **(other than accelerated investment incentive property)** that was acquired, or became available for use, by the taxpayer in the **taxation** year, or
+      because of element A in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property (other than accelerated investment incentive property) that was acquired, or became available for use, by the taxpayer in the taxation year, or

-      because of element C or D in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of an amount that was repaid in the **taxation** year, and
+      because of element C or D in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of an amount that was repaid in the taxation year, and

       is not in respect of

       property included in paragraph (1)(v), in paragraph (w) of Class 10 or in any of paragraphs (a) to (c), (e) to (i), (k), (l) and (p) to (s) of Class 12,

-      property included in any of Classes 13, 14, 15, 23, 24, 27, 29, 34, 52, **54 and 55**,
+      property included in any of Classes 13, 14, 15, 23, 24, 27, 29, 34, 52, 54 and 55,

-      where the taxpayer was a corporation described in subsection (16) throughout the **taxation** year, property that was specified leasing property of the taxpayer at that time,
+      where the taxpayer was a corporation described in subsection (16) throughout the taxation year, property that was specified leasing property of the taxpayer at that time,

       property that was deemed to have been acquired by the taxpayer in a preceding taxation year by reason of the application of paragraph 16.1(1)(b) of the Act in respect of a lease to which the property was subject immediately before the time at which the taxpayer last acquired the property, or

-      property considered to have become available for use by the taxpayer in the **taxation** year by reason of paragraph 13(27)(b) or (28)(c) of the Act, and
+      property considered to have become available for use by the taxpayer in the taxation year by reason of paragraph 13(27)(b) or (28)(c) of the Act, and

       is the total of all amounts each of which is an amount deducted from the undepreciated capital cost to the taxpayer of property of the class

-      because of element F or G in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property disposed of in the **taxation** year, or
+      because of element F or G in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property disposed of in the taxation year, or

-      because of element J in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of an amount the taxpayer received or was entitled to receive in the **taxation** year.
+      because of element J in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of an amount the taxpayer received or was entitled to receive in the taxation year.

     **(2.01)** For the purposes of subsection (2),